maxmurdoch/flock/src/pages/products/hobbyist.md

       title: 1.
 Enter your flight details
     - image: ../../images/uploads/phone--customise-policy@2x.png
       text: >-
         Select how long you want to be insured for.
-From 1-8 hours, get covered only for the hours you fly.
+With options from 1-8 hours, get covered only for the hours you fly.
       title: 2.
 Customise your policy
     - image: ../../images/uploads/phone--get-flying@2x.png
       text: >-